 Lavender oil is a topical remedy which is simply the distillation of lavender petals into a liquid.
-Unlike tamanu oil or shea butter, lavender oil has only become an acne mainstay relatively recently.

-The old story goes that back in 1910, when World War 1 was still an unimaginable fantasy, a chemist called René-Maurice Gattefossé was experimenting with perfumes when a sudden gas explosion badly burned his hands.
+The story goes that back in 1910, when World War 1 was still an unimaginable fantasy, a chemist called René-Maurice Gattefossé was experimenting with perfumes when a sudden gas explosion badly burned his hands.
 In a manic attempt to control the rapidly spreading infection, he plunged his hands into a purple vat of lavender oil, which was sitting in his office purely by chance.

 Gattefossé was amazed as the burns subsided within hours, with a fraction of the severe scarring he expected.
 From the day forth, Gattefossé made it his mission to uncover the secret medicinal properties of lavender oil, experimenting constantly on injured WW1 soldiers in crowded military hospitals.